 Another good choice is the chocolate ganache tart with yummy pistachio.

 Finally, my personal favourite is the “bourdalue” tart from France.
-It is has pears, marzipan and pistachio.
+It has pears, marzipan, and pistachio.

 The Pie Shop, 16, Voulis street, Syntagma square.
 Telephone: +30 211 403 7328, Facebook: The Pie Shop Athens, Instagram: @thepieshopathens

 Opening hours Monday – Friday: 08.30-18.00 & Saturday: 09.00-19.00.
 Sunday closed.